-Reviewers are generally pleased with how the Charger handles, but a few critics note that it still lacks the agility of smaller cars.
+Reviewers are generally pleased with how the 2012 Dodge Charger handles, but a few critics note that it still lacks the agility of smaller cars.
 Additionally, not all test drivers are in love with the Charger’s steering.
-Some say that it’s light and has too much power assist, while another reviewer mentions that it lacks road feel.
+Some say that it’s light and has too much power assist, while others mention that it lacks road feel.

 - "The car's sheer girth makes it tough to hustle along a tight road, but precise steering and a composed suspension make it a more involving drive than most other full-size sedans." -- Edmunds

 - "There's a suspension tweak - hydraulic bushings instead of hard urethane - that better targets the elusive blend of comfort and control that a proper suspension provides." -- USA Today

 - "Surprising is how solid the Charger feels on a canyon road.
 You would think it would drive like a boat and inhibit any carving of asphalt.
 But pushing the Dodge into a series of esses, the independent front and 5-link rear suspension work well together." -- Road and Track